arrecio/pySimRadio/README.md

 Edit config.json file and sets the RadioButton to one of these valid values: https://www.autohotkey.com/docs/v2/KeyList.htm

 For Wheels/gamepad buttons only the first 32 coded buttons are available, from "Joy1" to "Joy32" for controller 1, "2Joy1" to "2Joy32" for controller 2 and so on till "16Joy1" to "16Joy32" (16 is the max number of controllers available for reading).
-If you want to use higher idexed buttons you will have to remap them using the program suplied by the manufacturer or any other, or even maping to the keyboard and using the maped key, to do it just use a program like Antimicrox (https://github.com/AntiMicroX/antimicrox).
+If you want to use higher idexed buttons you will have to remap them using the application suplied by the manufacturer or any other, or even maping to the keyboard and using the maped key, to do it just use an application like Antimicrox (https://github.com/AntiMicroX/antimicrox).

 To know the number of the device you want to use run: